lyzer-px/lyzer-px/README.md

 <img src="./wallpapersden.com_heart-of-deimos-warframe_2560x1440.jpg" width="200" align="right" />

 I’m Lyzer, a 20-year-old developer currently in my second year at **[@Epitech](https://github.com/Epitech)**.
-My passion lies in low-level programming languages such as **C, C++, and x86 Assembly**, along with a broad interest in software development.
+My passion lies in low-level programming languages such as **C, C++** as well as DevOps and AdminSys.
+I have a strong interest in software development in general.

 I began coding at age 11 with Scratch and later taught myself **Python** at 16.
 My formal education introduced me to **C**, which has since become my primary language.

 I work on both academic and personal projects.
-Among my favorites is **[Wolfenstein3d](https://github.com/lyzer-px/Wolfenstein3d)**, a project developed prior to the release of the well-known **[Doom](https://www.google.com/search?q=doom+1)** game.
+Among my favorites is my take on **[Wolfenstein3d](https://github.com/lyzer-px/Wolfenstein3d)**, developed prior to the release of the well-known **[Doom](https://www.google.com/search?q=doom+1)** game.
-Additionally, I created **[Libmeta](https://github.com/lyzer-px/libmeta-3)**, my own implementation of parts of the standard C library, which has proven invaluable during my coursework.
+Additionally, I created **[Libmeta](https://github.com/lyzer-px/libmeta-3)**, my own implementation of parts of the standard C library, which has proven invaluable during my studies.

 ### Ambitions